hartwigmedical/hmftools/compar/README.md

 ---|---
 sample | Tumor sample ID or
-sample_id_file | File with column header SampleId and then list of sample IDs categories | 'ALL', otherwise specify a comma-separated list from PURITY, COPY_NUMBER, DRIVER, SOMATIC_VARIANT, LINX_DATA, FUSION, DISRUPTION match_level | REPORTABLE (default) or DETAILED file_sources | List of sources and their file locations - see format below db_sources |  List of sources and their DB locations - see format below
+sample_id_file | File with column header SampleId and then list of sample IDs categories | 'ALL', otherwise specify a comma-separated list from PURITY, COPY_NUMBER, DRIVER, SOMATIC_VARIANT, LINX_DATA, FUSION, DISRUPTION, CUPPA, CHORD, LILAC match_level | REPORTABLE (default) or DETAILED file_sources | List of sources and their file locations - see format below db_sources |  List of sources and their DB locations - see format below